Tahsin1707019/Nobanno-Rice-plant-disease-detection-application/README.md

 Nobanno

-A Rice plant disease detection application.This application detects rice plant disease by analysis the picture of affected leaf.
+A Rice plant disease detection application.This application detects rice plant disease by analysing the picture of affected leaf.

 The tensorflow lite file for using in android studio https://drive.google.com/file/d/1KrzmSPNXRLo_c-ogMrDjNr_9pyVnYW3C/view?usp=sharing